CSellers720/kiewit_challenge/README.md

 Once you've started the server locally, navigate to localhost at the port specified in server/index.js in your web browser.

+### Notes
 If this were a larger scale project, I'd build out a docker container for a DBMS isntance and have my service query that instead of just using example data.
-I decided against it in this case as using a database would require extra setup for the user.
+I decided against it in this case as using a database would require significantly more setup for the person reviewing my code.